0xhilSa/resume/README.md

 understanding each and every layer of it hardware/software and from high to low level programming.

 <p>
-My work often revolves around low-level programming, digital design, and making things faster, smoother and effieciently.
+My work often revolves around low-level programming, digital design, and making things faster, smoother and effiecient.
 Whether I'm writing
 Python for a compute library or touching low level programming (ARM assembly) on the surface level.
 I enjoy exploring systems that sit at the edge of hardware and software.
 </p>